JoeyBGOfficial/JoeyBGofficial/README.md

 - 👋 Hi, I’m @JoeyBGofficial
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
+- 👀 I’m majored and interested in Radar Signal processing/AI for radar.
+I’m currently learning Through-the-Wall radar target detection.
+- 🌱 My hobbies and social works are indeeeeeeeeeed wide including EDM Music Producer, Chief Leader of Xu Teli Colledge's Volleyball Team, Member of Chinese Poetry Association， Deputy Director of the Beijing Institute of Technology.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Through-the-Wall radar researches.
-- 📫 How to reach me ...
+- 📫 How to reach me:
+- Radar Club of Beijing Institute of Technology, 100081
+- Email: JoeyBG@126.com
+- Cellphone: +86 17801204600
+- Appreciated for all the advice!

 <!---
 JoeyBGofficial/JoeyBGofficial is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.